Affordable Medical Education

 Graduate medical education is expensive—for institutions and for students.
 Medical school tuition and fees today are more than two-and-a-half times the cost of 20 years ago, according to the Association of American Medical Colleges (AAMC).

-Despite the rise in costs of medical schools across the country, UT System medical schools have worked to keep medical education as affordable as possible—around two-thirds of the U.S. average.
+Despite the rise in costs of medical schools across the country, UT System medical schools have worked to keep medical education as affordable as possible—less than two-thirds of the U.S. average for public institutions.
 The lower cost has, in turn, kept debt lower for UT System medical school students.
-According to AAMC, in AY 2014, UT System medical school graduates' average indebtedness ranged from $32,000 less to $70,000 less than the national public school average of $148,908.
+According to AAMC, in AY 2015, UT System medical school graduates' average indebtedness ranged from $30,000 less to $53,000 less than the national average of about $170,000.

 Lower tuition and fees remove some burden of debt from new doctors and may even encourage more students to consider going to medical school, which could be a key component to addressing the critical shortage of doctors in the state.(1)